 Last year, I had one of the funniest business phone calls I can remember, from a possible client, I was already leery to take on.
 Leery or not, I’d had hours of meetings with this would-be-client.
 I met with the marketing team and was asked to write up a scope of work.
 The handshakes had gone around and we were all ready to start as soon as I wrote up the SoW we agreed on.

-I sent the scope of work with the agreed information out late on a Friday evening.
+Late on a Friday evening, I sent out the scope of work with the agreed information.
 A few hours later the CEO sent me a text to ask if we could set a meeting at his office for Monday morning to, “Answer some questions I have”.
-The history this particular man had about sending texts instead of email, phone calls instead of texts and meetings instead of phone calls was already a concern of mine, and this was not helping his case.
+The history this particular person had about sending texts instead of email, phone calls instead of texts and meetings instead of phone calls was already a concern of mine, and this was not helping his case.

 I Didn’t Read the Scope of Work, Let’s Talk About it.

-This was not going to fly!
+Apparently, this was not going to fly!
 In the next ten minutes, I received 15 texts explaining to me how I would fail if I didn’t cater to client needs better than this.
 I then got a call from this guy.
 He was ranting about how he liked to do business face to face and couldn’t believe I would be so unreasonable.
-It was now 10:45pm on Friday, but I told him to ask me any questions he had about my SoW and I would answer them.
+It was now 10:45 pm on Friday, but I told him to ask me any questions he had about my SoW and I would answer them.

 The priceless response was: “So I must have a list of questions before the meeting?” — I started laughing a bit, hearing those words from the man who needed a face to face meeting so I could answer his questions.
 We talked for about an hour and I was able to read the answers to his three questions from the scope of work he clearly had not read.
 For the record, this guy was the CEO of a 60+ person company – not huge, but more than just a small startup.
 The meltdown was kind of surprising.